justin-ham61/SmartBulbController/README.md

 On start up, the ESP32 will begin to look for bulbs that are active and add them to the device's list of bulbs if the name is included in the config file.

 For best results, please turn the smart bulb on with a phone during the set up.

+# Future Plans
+- Light temperature and color control.
+- Custom group creations to group certain bulbs with another.
+- Better rotary knob control between menu and controlling bulbs.
+- Compatibility with devices that require Kasa Authentication such as light strips.